-This function returns false only when id is non-NULL and some other resource group of type rt has this id.
-The resource group lies in resource type rt with the usual id and name attributes.
-Attribute is\partition is not an XML feature, and should be given value false when reading an XML instance.
-It may be true only if attribute has\partitions of the resource group's resource type is true, in which case it indicates that this resource group is a partition, that is, one of those resource groups which define the unique partitioning of the resources of that type.
+A resource group is created and added to a resource type by the call an XML instance.
+It may be true only if attribute has_partitions of the resource group's resource type is true, in which case it indicates that this resource group is a partition, that is, one of those resource groups which define the unique partitioning of the resources of that type.